loopstick/CCA_DigitalElectronics_Spring2020/Debugging.md

            - [Stack Exchange](https://stackexchange.com/)
            - Tronixstuff

+## Reduce Risk
-4. How to reduce risks before buying components, using libraries, or trusting an Instructable or other instruction, example, or tutorial:
+- How to reduce risks before buying components, using libraries, or trusting an Instructable or other instruction, example, or tutorial:
   - Read the documentation.
 Is it clear and complete?
 Does it explain everything you need to know?
   - Read all the comments and feedback to see if there are any issues and to gauge how helpful the provider is.
   - Are examples and tutorials provided?
 Are they clear and complete?
 That’s a sign of reduced risk.
 Read those, and any comments on them.
   - Google the name of the item.
 Is it discussed much?
-If there is no discussion that implies that no one else is using it.
-High risk.
+    - If there is no discussion that implies that no one else is using it = High risk.
 Follow some of the discussions.
-Do people seem to be having success and getting projects to work?
+    - Do people seem to be having success and getting projects to work?
 Good, that indicates a low risk.
-If the discussions are mostly about problems that aren’t solved, that’s a high risk.
+    - If the discussions are mostly about problems that aren’t solved, that’s a high risk.